cryptofolyo/cryptofolyo/amplspot.md

 Suppose in the same above described negative pool value scenario John locks 10000 SPOT for 30 months.
 So that means John deserve additional 30% incentive on dividends.
 Means instead of 38.10% he gets 30% additional ( 1.3 x 38.10 ) = His pool value is 49.53% This will generate a competition amongst the pool members to go for a higher time lock after each unlock.
 This longer time locks will increase the stability of the pool. ( Which is already stable because redemptions are not possible for negative pool values anyway )

+## -----> ----->  Case 4 Alice invites John to the pool --->
+Suppose in the same above described negative pool value scenario John locks 10000 SPOT for 30 months.
+So that means John deserve additional 30% incentive on dividends.
+Means instead of 38.10% he gets 30% additional ( 1.3 x 38.10 ) = His pool value is 49.53% This will generate a competition amongst the pool members to go for a higher time lock after each unlock.
+This longer time locks will increase the stability of the pool. ( Which is already stable because redemptions are not possible for negative pool values anyway ) In this case John should get an additional bonus of 10% on his dividend.
+So If John invested in the above scenario with negative pool value and and with 30 months time lock. and then invited by alice.
+It means instead of 49.53% he will get additional 10% of 49.53% That is 54.48% . ( So John = 54.48 Alice = 22.76% Bob = 22.76% ) Now each time John gets 54.48% dividend.
+5% of that that is 2.72% goes straight to alice. and John gets only 51.76% So effectively John gets 51.76% Alice gets 25.48% (22.72+2.72) and BOB gets 22.76% --> where 22.76 + 51.76+25.48 = 100 and where alice gets a higher dividend because of the invite and John wouldnt have gotten the invite incentive if he came on his own and not as invited.
+This incentivise everyone to invite more and more people into the pool.

 ## Conclusion: